About Toning Your Inner Thighs and Sculpting the Perfect Legs

 And for an extra fat-blasting bonus, kettlebell swings are performed 2-3 times each week to really maximize your calorie burn.
 Exactly how much can kettlebells help in your fat loss venture?
 Well, a study performed by the American Council on Exercise found that during a 20-minute kettlebell workout subjects burned an average of 20.2 calories per minute!
 So, ya, it’s a pretty effective tool.

 Once you start shedding body fat through these exercises (and a healthy diet!), you’ll soon reveal trim, toned thighs and be ready to rock those shorts and that skirt you’ve been saving for a rainy day.

-You’ll strengthen and tone your entire lower body over the course of the 30 day thigh challenge.
-The specific exercises were selected because they can be done at home or at the gym with minimal equipment.
-Plus, each workout consists of just 3 quick exercises.
+You’ll strengthen and tone your entire lower body over the course of the 30 day leg challenge.
+These specific thigh exercises were selected because they can be done at home or at the gym with minimal equipment.
+Plus, each inner thigh workout consists of just 3 quick exercises.
 You really have no excuse to skip one of your workouts!

 30 Day Thigh Challenge Exercises